Licences, permits and legislation for tourism businesses

 To offer rental accommodation to customers you may need permission from your local council.

 To offer meals, even a barbecue lunch, as part of your business, you may need a Food Business Licence from your local council.
+Learn more about food and beverage industry regulations and compliance.

 To transport your customers by water, sea or road, you may need 1 or more of the following permits: